ljpengelen/shadow-cljs-hash-assets-hook/README.md

 For the given configuration, this will calculate the md5 hashes of `public/css/site.css` and `public/js/app.js`, and place copies of these files with the corresponding hashes in their filename into `dist/css/site-<hash>.css` and `dist/js/app-<hash>.js`.
 Additionally, it will copy `public/index.html` into `dist/index.html`, with all references to the original files replaced by their renamed counterparts.
+Because the configuration option `:release-mode-only?` is set to `true`, the above only happens when creating release builds.
+Set its value to `false` if you always want to hash assets.

 ## License